laforge49/asynchronous-entities/README.md

 * [:NAME, The name of the entity.]
   (When a name is converted to a keyword, illegal characters like space are encoded.)
+* [:OPERATIONS, A persistent map with requests for key and operation ids as values.]
 * [:CHILDVECTORS, A persistent map whose values are vectors holding the keys of various children.]
 * [:PARENTVECTORS, A persistent map whose values are vectors of the keys of various parents.]

 ## Contexts